Kaichou, Shachou, etc. Company Positions and Job Titles in Japanese

 Find a Job in Japan with WeXpats

-WeXpats Jobs is a job site for foreign nationals who want to work in Japan.
+WeXpats Jobs is a part time job site for foreign nationals living in Japan.
 You can search for jobs in 11 languages (English, Vietnamese, Korean, Indonesian, Traditional Chinese, Simplified Chinese, Burmese, Thai, Spanish, Portuguese), including Japanese.
 Find jobs that suit you by specifying your Japanese language level, occupation, location, and etc.

 ※ You can register from outside Japan, but only those living in Japan can apply for jobs.